jburger/jburger.github.io/about.md

 permalink: /about/
 ---

-Welcome to the blog of Jim Burger!
-Hopefully you gain something, however small, from reading my blog.
+Welcome to my blog.
+Hopefully you gain something, however small, from reading this and other posts here.
+If you find something that you f

 I've been learning about computing since I was a kid, and the one thing I keep coming back to is that programming can be both simple and complex.